- Getting Around Cape Cod

 ~ Route 28

 There are several major routes on the Cape that are a must to become familiar with.
 A few routes are strictly for convenience and speed, while meandering along others is the only way to really experience the charm and atmosphere that the Cape has to offer.
+HINT - pick up a detailed map of Cape Cod at one of the visitor's centers - you'll be glad you did.
+You can also pick up a ton of brochures and village guidebooks at the centers.

 Route 6 (Mid-Cape Highway) -